zilishen/documentation/content/nap-dos/deployment-guide/learn-about-deployment.md

     {{< note >}} Make sure to restore configuration from `/etc/nginx-plus-backup` back to `/etc/nginx-plus`.{{< /note >}}

-10. Check the NGINX binary version to ensure that you have NGINX Plus installed correctly:
+10. Confirm the NGINX binary version to make sure that you have NGINX Plus installed correctly:

     ```shell
     sudo nginx -v